1.1 Algebraic Expressions1.2 Basic Equations1.3 Linear Equations

 3.1 Interest Rates3.2 Earning Money3.3 Taxation3.4 Spending Money

 4.1 Descriptive Statistics4.2 Representing Data4.3 Exploring Data4.4 Probability

 HSC Year 11 Mathematics Standard – All TopicsUS$8.00 / month

-Algebra involves the use of symbols to represent numbers or quantities and to express relationships, using mathematical models and applications.
+Algebra uses symbols to represent numbers or quantities and uses mathematical models and applications to express relationships.
 Knowledge of algebra enables the modelling of a problem conceptually so that it is simpler to solve.
-The study of algebra is important in developing students’ reasoning skills and logical thought processes, as well as their ability to represent and solve problems.
+The study of algebra is important in developing students’ reasoning skills, logical thought processes, and ability to represent and solve problems.

 Financial Mathematics involves the application of knowledge, skills and understanding of numbers to earning, spending, investing, saving and borrowing money.
 Knowledge of financial mathematics enables students to analyse different financial situations, calculate the best options for given circumstances, and solve financial problems.
-The study of financial mathematics is important in developing students’ ability to make informed financial decisions, to be aware of the consequences of such decisions, and manage personal financial resources effectively.
+The study of financial mathematics is important in developing students’ ability to make informed financial decisions, be aware of such decisions’ consequences, and manage personal financial resources effectively.

 source – NSW Education Standards Authority